Former ‘RHONY’ Star Kelly Bensimon, 52, Stuns In Zigzag Bikini

-Kelly Bensimon took to Instagram to share another sizzling shot that showed her clad in a skimpy bikini.
+Kelly Bensimon took to Instagram to share another sizzling shot that showed the 52-year-old clad in a skimpy bikini.
 The August 3 post has been live on the former Real Housewives Of New York City star’s page for a few hours as of this writing, and it’s earned her rave reviews from fans.

-The image captured Kelly posed outside on an overcast day.
-The 52-year-old stood on top of a rock and looked down at the camera below her.
+The image captured Kelly posed outside on an overcast day on top of a rock and looking down at the camera below her.
 The model did not use a geotag to share her location, but in the caption, she hashtagged Newport, where many of her new shares have been snapped.
 A covering of trees and greenery surrounded Kelly’s back in addition to a few other rocks that matched the color of the one that she stood on.

 Kelly planted her left leg firmly on the ground and bent her opposite leg at the knee.
 She put one hand on her thigh and shot a stare into the camera.

 She opted for a skimpy string swimsuit that showed off her bombshell curves.
 The swimsuit had a funky pattern with purple zigzags.
 The top of the suit featured small, triangular cups that allowed Kelly to show off a generous portion of cleavage.
 It had thin straps that secured over her tanned shoulders, and her muscular arms were well on display.
 The suit’s cups were spaced far apart, and her collar was entirely bare.